Foreword from Isabelle De Vinck – BestInBrussels 2021

 Whilst in can be easy to talk about big values, EPACA wants to give its members the opportunity to integrate these values into every aspect of our professional lives.

-To that end and with a continuous focus on transparency, we are launching an online tool to educate our members’ newest staff on the do’s and don’ts prescribed by the EPACA Code of Conduct.
-This tutorial intends to bring written principles into practical acts and ensure the youngest generation builds an ethical approach to public affairs.
+To that end, and with a continuous focus on transparency, in 2020 we launched an online tool to educate our members’ newest staff on the do’s and don’ts prescribed by the EPACA Code of Conduct.
+This tutorial intends to bring written principles into practical acts and ensure the youngest generation builds an ethical approach to public affairs, and will be regularly updated in order to reflect the reality of the day.
+Similarly, we will be hosting an information session to ensure that our members have all the tools and understanding needed to properly update their registration and implement the requirements according to the new Mandatory Transparency Register guidelines.

 As the PA sector is rapidly professionalising, at EPACA we also ensure our members are informed on the latest trends and debates, on a global level as well European – confronting our ideas with diverse ways of thinking and approaching public affairs.
 This is at the heart of events and workshops EPACA organises to enable sharing of insights on hot topics; creating opportunities to network and bring together a broader public of engaged professionals from the political and professional community.